3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Output to the Unity Interface

 The metadata associated with each detected object will be exported to Unity in a data-structure containing the x translation, y translation, z translation, x rotation, y rotation, z rotation, scale, and the object type according to the pre-existing 3D models.
-The translation values will provided according to the estimated center of the observed scene.
+The translation values will be provided according to the estimated center of the observed scene.
 This information will then be used to create and transform the object in a Unity scene.

 ## Unity Design